mohan023/mohan023/README.md

           * Technical architecture design and code reviews
           * Exposure in cyber security.
           * Ability to communicate with group of people without any fear.
+          * Experience in conducting technical sessions in the organisation.
  ```

 <!---- 👯 I’m looking to collaborate on ...